Happy Death Day (song): Background and release

 On November 1, 2021, JYP Entertainment released a teaser titled "Heroes Are Coming" hinting at a new group to debut.
 A week later, on November 8, the logo and name of the group were revealed and the group's official social media accounts were launched.
 Jooyeon was officially announced as the group's first member, followed by O.de, Gaon, Jun Han, Jungsu, and Gunil from November 15–20.
 On November 22–27, teasers were released revealing the positions of the members.
 On December 5, a teaser for the music video were released by JYP.
 The single alongside its music video were released the next day.

 Composition

 "Happy Death Day" is written and composed by the band's members Jungsu and Gaon, along with Shim Eun-ji, and Lee Hae-sol.
 Shim and Lee handled the arrangement of the song.
-According to the Gunil, the lyrics is about "the irony of encountering the harsh truth on the happiest and most celebrated day of the year, a person's birthday."
+According to the Gunil, the lyrics are about "the irony of encountering the harsh truth on the happiest and most celebrated day of the year, a person's birthday."
 The song was composed in the key of A minor, with a tempo of 130 beats per minute.